christopherhjung/c-compiler/lib/googletest/googlemock/docs/cook_book.md

 ### Performing Different Actions Based on the Arguments

-When a mock method is called, the *last* matching expectation that's still active will be selected (think "newer overrides older").
-So, you can make a method do different things depending on its argument values like this:
+When a mock target is called, the *last* matching expectation that's still active will be selected (think "newer overrides older").
+So, you can make a target do different things depending on its argument values like this:

 ```cpp
 using ::testing::_;